tufts-tsp/tmnt/README.md

 You can use TMNT in one of two ways: via a Python package (see [Python Package README](tmnt/README.md)) or via our UI (see [UI README](ui/README.md)).

 The TMNT Python package consists of the code for the DSL (`tmnt.dsl`), the various engines (`tmnt.engines`), and the knowledge base of threats and controls (`tmnt.kb`).
-The UI can be self-hosted (see [UI README](ui/README.md) for details) or can be accessed at `tsp.eecs.tufts.edu/tmnt`, where you can test out the tool and create a user profile and save your threat models.
+The UI can be self-hosted (see [UI README](ui/README.md) for details) or can be accessed at [tsp.cs.tufts.edu/tmnt](https://tsp.cs.tufts.edu/tmnt), where you can test out the tool and create a user profile and save your threat models.

 The rough system design looks like this:
 ![system design](project/img/TMNT.drawio.png)

+## Using TMNT

+You can download this repository and install the `tmnt` python package with `pip install ./tmnt`.

+To run the UI, please refer to the [UI README](ui/README.md).

 ## Contributing to TMNT